mudongliang/mudongliang.github.io/_posts/2022-01-16-send-linux-kernel-patch-with-hust-smtp.md

 ### Send Linux kernel patch with HUST SMTP

-Use `git format-patch` to generate one kernel patch, and
+Use `git format-patch` to generate one kernel patch, and `git send-mail` to send patch

 ```
 # PWD should be a kernel git repository
 git format-patch -1
+# this Gmail is a testing mailbox, please use your own
-git send-patch --to=mudongliangabcd@gmail.com 0001-*.patch
+git send-mail --to=mudongliangabcd@gmail.com 0001-*.patch
 ```

 ## References